alexander-hanel/olenativecarver/README.md

 ```
 'scr': 223, 'js': 206, 'lnk': 116, 'jar': 79, 'exe': 79, 'vbs': 57, 'JAR': 34, 'zip': 11, 'cab': 7, 'pdf': 5, 'bat': 5, 'com': 5, 'jse': 3, 'wsf': 3, '7z': 2, 'txt': 'vbe': 2, 'Tar': 1, 'ace': 1,
 ```
+Most of the files I analyzed had been uploaded to VirusTotal within the past six months.
+It is strange to see so many Java .JAR files.

 #### File Names
 Below are the most common file names sorted from highest to lowest.
 Unique file names have been removed.